sourcegraph/handbook/content/departments/product-engineering/product/process/index.md

 ## Glossary

+There is also a [company-wide glossary of terms](../../../../company-info-and-process/communication/glossary.md) we use, the below are specific to the product team.

 - Product priorities: An ordered list of problem statements or outcomes that product has evidence is important
 - Roadmap: The tasks and timeline for when each will be worked on
 - Backlog: The ordered list of items to be tackled after items on the roadmap are complete